There are so many things that make Pittsburgh unique, and zombies are definitely one of them!

 "Everyone, even people who haven't seen all of the original Living Dead films, probably knows the rules: The recently deceased now eat the living, they move slow, you can only stop them by destroying the brain.
 We're familiar with the tropes of strangers coming together for survival within shopping malls or a boarded-up farmhouse...but most people don't realize that none of that existed before Night of the Living Dead.
 That's the film that established the rules that everyone knows.
 Every single episode of Walking Dead on TV owes a huge debt to Night of the Living Dead.
 The modern day zombie outbreak is a horror archetype on the level with vampires and werewolves, and it was all started right here in Pittsburgh."

 Pittsburgh continues its enjoyment of the horror genre in many ways.
-ScareHouse, ranked as one of America's best Haunted Houses by Travel Channel and a leader in all things scary, is playing tribute to the Living Dead Legacy of Romeo with their haunt called Pittsburgh Zombies: Reanimated.
-Come face to face with hordes of the hungry dead in the zombie capital of the world with a haunted house full of frights, jumps, and nostalgia.
+ScareHouse, ranked as one of America's best Haunted Houses by Travel Channel and a leader in all things scary, pays tribute to the Living Dead Legacy of Romeo with their haunt called Pittsburgh Zombies: Reanimated.
+Come face to face with hordes of the hungry dead in the zombie capital of the world with a haunted house full of frights, jumps, and nostalgia when Scarehouse opens this fall!

 Also, make sure to check out The Living Dead Museum and Gift Shop - it's a celebration of all things zombie.
 Located in the town center of Evans City, PA, close to the location of Romero's Night of the Living Dead film.